 Anyone is at risk of developing the early stages of a heroin addiction.
 Some of the risk factors that can increase the likelihood of becoming addicted to heroin include:

 - High-risk exposure to specific types of people or environments

-It’s important to note that even if someone’s personal history features many of these factors, that doesn’t mean they will develop heroin addiction.
+It is important to note that even if someone exhibits many of these factors, that does not mean they will start showing the signs of heroin addiction.

 What Are the Effects of Heroin?

 Heroin produces euphoric feelings by binding to opioid receptors in the brain.
 The drug takes effect quite quickly and also influences other systems controlled by the brain, such as heart rate, breathing, sleeping, and of course, pleasure.
 Unfortunately, continued use of the drug will alter the individual’s neurochemistry such that they need more and more of the drug to achieve the same rush of euphoria.
 This leads to a dangerous downward spiral.